RensGits/Game-of-life/README.md

+The game of Life is a cellular automaton devised by the British mathematician John Horton Conway in 1970.
+A cellular automaton consists of a regular grid of cells, each in one of a finite number of states such as on and off or in this case, alive or dead.
+For each cell, a set of cells called its neighborhood is defined relative to the specified cell.
+In the original Game of Life, the neighborhood consists of both horizontal, vertical and diagonal cells.

+Every cell interacts with its neighbours according to the rules defined on the right.
+The default rules of the game of life are now set, but feel free to play around with your own rules.

 This is my attempt at making the game of life from scratch with Javascript, without the use of any external sources such as blog posts or video tutorials on the Game of Life.

-*I figured out later that I used a different rule to decide which blocks are neighbours of others.
-I started out with the idea of neighbours only being blocks around a block, excluding diagnolly attached blocks i.e. von Neumann neighbourhood.
-I will try to finish the Game with this rule and see what we get.*
+As I just learned CSS Grid, and are trying to master DOM manipulation, I figured I'd combine the two to acchieve my goals.

 My logic is as follows;

 1. Create a grid with blocks that have their row and column number as coordinatates as such;